Arthur McDonald Keynote Speaker and Nobel Prize Laureate in Physics

 Arthur McDonald biography

-Nobel Prize speaker Arthur McDonald is best known for leading the Sudbury Neutrino Observatory (SNO) Collaboration — one of the most ambitious physics experiments in history.
-Built 2,100 meters underground in a mine near Sudbury, Ontario, and using 1,000 tonnes of heavy water, the SNO detector solved a decades-long scientific puzzle known as the Solar Neutrino Problem.
-By measuring both the total number of neutrinos from the sun and the subset that retained their original electron-neutrino identity, McDonald and his team demonstrated conclusively that neutrinos oscillate between types — and therefore have mass.
-This overturned a core assumption of the Standard Model of particle physics and reshaped our understanding of the universe’s fundamental building blocks.
+McDonald is best known for leading the Sudbury Neutrino Observatory (SNO) Collaboration, one of the most ambitious physics experiments ever built.
+Constructed 2,100 meters underground in a mine near Sudbury, Ontario, and using 1,000 tonnes of heavy water, the SNO detector solved a long-standing scientific puzzle known as the Solar Neutrino Problem.
+By measuring both the total number of neutrinos arriving from the sun and the subset that kept their original electron-neutrino identity, McDonald and his team proved that neutrinos oscillate between types and therefore have mass.
+The result overturned a core assumption of the Standard Model and reshaped how physicists understand the building blocks of the universe.

 A Discovery That Changed Physics